theramiyer/blog/content/post/2021/on-petrol-prices.md

 A hike in fuel prices leads to _cost push inflation_.
 As a result of this, in fact, we are already seeing a [retail inflation of 6.3%](https://www.thehindu.com/business/Economy/consumer-inflation-quickens-to-63/article34816205.ece).
 The inflation in the _fuel and light_ category was 11.58% across India, while that of urban India was 14.24%.
 Food related inflation shot up to 5.1%.
 Fuel prices are one of the reasons for these.

 An important point to keep in mind is that inflation is also an indicator of growth in GDP.
 But, like Ajit said, inflation is a complex issue.
-In general, governments understand that inflation is a part of growth, and that about 3–4% inflation is, in fact, healthy.
+In general, inflation is a part of growth, and about 3–4% inflation is, in fact, healthy.
 But anything beyond that should raise a red flag.

 ## Can we not even do this for the country